TheGiraffe3/Jibauni/README.md

 The Diba are a faction of robots much like the Kor Mereti and Kor Sestor, except for these are controlled by an escaped Alpha.
 I am aiming for the Diba to be slightly more powerful then humans, but only a bit.

-## Contributing

-I would welcome any help making this plugin.
-If possible, the things I need most help on are making ship and outfit sprites, preferably with .blend and .gimp files to go along.
-I have sprites for the Diba but not the Jibauni.